thomascpowell/clip/README.md

 - Can return in several formats (including audio only)
 - Allows trimming start/end times and adjusting volume

-### Technical Details:
+### Stack:
-- RESTful API built with Gin
-- Concurrent job queue
+- Go: Core logic and concurrent job queue
+- Gin: REST API framework with CORS support
-- Redis for state storage
+- Redis: Job tracking and state storage
-- Fully containerized
+- Docker: Containerization

-### Planned Features:
+### Planned:
 - Frontend written in Svelte
 - Tweaks to get "production ready"

+Uses the `yt-dlp` and `ffmpeg` libraries.